DFOS Protocol

 Thing Form Example

 Operations and documents are CIDs — standard IPLD content addresses.
-Entities and identities are derived identifiers — customAlpha(SHA-256(genesis CID bytes)).
+Content chains and identity chains use derived identifiers — customAlpha(SHA-256(genesis CID bytes)).
 Same derivation for both.
 Identity chains prepend did:dfos: (W3C DID spec).
-Entity identifiers are bare — just the 22-char hash, no prefix.
+Content identifiers are bare — just the 22-char hash, no prefix.

 Application code may add prefixes for routing (e.g., post_xxxx) — these are strippable semantic sugar, not part of the protocol identifier.